What Your Gut Is Telling You: Symptoms You Shouldn’t Ignore

 • Bowel inflammation or, in some cases, early signs of bowel cancer

-If bloating is persistent, worsening, or accompanied by other symptoms (like weight loss or fatigue), it’s time to seek a professional assessment.
-Our clinics are equipped with state-of-the-art diagnostic technology, allowing us to carry out detailed investigations with minimal waiting times.
+If bloating is persistent, getting worse, or comes with other symptoms (like weight loss or fatigue), it's time to seek a professional assessment.
+Our clinics have state-of-the-art diagnostic technology, allowing us to conduct detailed investigations with minimal waiting times.

 Changes in Bowel Habits